AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 In this task, you will run the `Batch Scoring` notebook, using a pre-trained machine learning (ML) model to determine if the battery needs to be replaced on several vehicles within the next 30 days.
 The notebook performs the following actions:

 1. Installs required Python libraries.
-2. Connects to Azure Machine Learning service (Azure ML).
+2. Connects to Azure Machine Learning (Azure ML).
 3. Downloads a pre-trained ML model, saves it to Azure ML, then uses that model for batch scoring.
 4. Uses the Cosmos DB Spark connector to retrieve completed Trips and Vehicle metadata from the `metadata` Cosmos DB container, prepares the data using SQL queries, then surfaces the data as temporary views.
 5. Applies predictions against the data, using the pre-trained model.